chirpy2605/voron/V0/Dragon_Burner/README.md

 Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2).

+Note: If using the Sherpa Mini or a derivative, you will need the Sherpa_Mini_Mount.stl to clear the X carriage.

 ## BOM:

 - 2x M3x35mm SHCS/BHCS (2 for the X carriage mount)